-The followingarethe award announcements published in Clinical Chemistry.
+The following are Dr. Burtis’ award announcements published in Clinical Chemistry.

 1991 Outstanding Contributions to Clinical Chemistry

 In 1976, Dr. Burtis joined the Centers for Disease Control as Chief of the Analytical Biochemistry Branch of the Clinical Chemistry Division, where he developed reference methods and materials for enzymes and other chemical analytes.
 Dr. Burtis returned to Oak Ridge National Laboratory in 1979 with dual appointments in the Chemical Technology and Health Divisions.
-Here he developed instrumentation and methodologies to detect and monitor exposure to environmental toxicants and managed the operation of the Oak Ridge clinical laboratory that serves the employee population of all three Department of Energy Oak Ridge plants.
-Since 1985, Dr. Burtis has served as a technical consultant for the drug testing program of Martin Marietta Energy Systems, Inc. Dr. Burtis has more than 110 publications to his credit, and holds five patents with an additional three pending.
-He also lectures widely and has presented several plenary lectures at various national meetings and international congresses.
+Here he developed instrumentation and methodologies to detect and monitor exposure to environmental toxicants and managed the operation of the Oak Ridge clinical laboratory that served the employee population of all three Department of Energy Oak Ridge plants.
+In 1985 and for subsequent years thereafter, Dr. Burtis served as a technical consultant for the drug testing program of Martin Marietta Energy Systems, Inc. Dr. Burtis has more than 110 publications to his credit, and holds five patents, an additional three were pending at the time of the award.
+He also lectured widely and presented several plenary lectures at various national meetings and international congresses.
 Dr. Burtis has been a member of the AACC since 1972, serving on many committees, including the Committee on Enzymes (1974-81), the Committee on Standards (1975-81), the 1979 National Meeting Organizing Committee, the Oak Ridge Conference Organizing Committee (Chairman, 1981-86), the Meetings Management Group (1983-91; Chairman, 1986-87), the 1985 National Meeting Organizing Committee (Chairman), and the 1990 Organizing Committee of the XJV International Congress of Clinical Chemistry (Chairman).
 Dr. Burtis was also elected to the AACC Board of Directors (1983-86), and served as President in 1989.
 In 1986, he received the National Lectureship Award from the AACC.

 In addition to participating actively in the AACC, he was also a titular member of the Commission on Automation of the International Union of Pure and Applied Chemistry (IUPAC), 1981-88, and has served on many subcommittees of the National Committee for Clinical Laboratory Standards (NCCLS).
-He serves currently on the International Affairs Committee of NCCLS.
-He has been a member and chairman of the International Federation for Clinical Chemistry (IFCC) Expert Panel on Instrumentation, and has recently been appointed to the IFCC Scientific Committee for a five-year term beginning in 1991.
-Dr. Burtis sits on the editorial boards of Clinical Chemistry, the Journal of Automatic Chemistry, and the Giornale Italiano di Patologia Clinica.
+He served on the International Affairs Committee of NCCLS.
+He was a member and chairman of the International Federation for Clinical Chemistry (IFCC) Expert Panel on Instrumentation, and was appointed to the IFCC Scientific Committee for a five-year term beginning in 1991.
+Dr. Burtis sat on the editorial boards of Clinical Chemistry, the Journal of Automatic Chemistry, and the Giornale Italiano di Patologia Clinica.
 He resides in the city of Oak Ridge, TN, with Marvel, his wife of 32 years; they have three daughters.

 1989 AACC Past President’s Award

-Dr. Burtis served a President of AACC in 1989.
+Dr. Burtis served as President of AACC in 1989.
 During the same time, he was the chair of the organizing committee that planned the 1990 IFCC-AACC conference held in San Francisco.

 1986 Lectureship Award

-Carl A. Burtis will receive the AACC National Leadership Award, sponsored by Technicon Diagnostics Systems Division, Technicon Instruments Corp.
+Carl A. Burtis received the AACC National Leadership Award, sponsored by Technicon Diagnostics Systems Division, Technicon Instruments Corp.